craigpeacock/Amber_Parser/README.md

 https://www.amberelectric.com.au/
 Amber is an Australian Electricity Retailer passing through real-time wholesale pricing.
-This allows IoT enabled devices to switch on and off based on price signals from the market.
+This allows IoT enabled devices to switch on and off energy hungry loads based on price signals from the market.
+For example, I am using it to control charging of an Electric Vehicle.

 Example output: